 Hilton San Diego Bayfront – $$

-The 4-Star resort offers spacious rooms with elegant touches.
-The hotel features an outdoor pool and hot tubs, a luxury spa and a sophisticated restaurant.
-On weekends we wanted to treat ourselves a little, the Hilton San Diego Bayfront Hotel was well-worth the splurge!
+The 4-Star resort offers spacious rooms with elegant touches that make it an ideal place to stay on San Diego trips.
+The Hilton Bayfront features an outdoor pool and hot tubs, a luxury spa and a lovely on-site lounge and restaurant.
+On the weekends when we wanted to treat ourselves a little, the Hilton San Diego Bayfront Hotel was well-worth the splurge.
 Check out the amenities!

 Hotel Del Coronado – $$$

-What To Pack for San Diego
+What To Pack For Your San Diego Trip

 We Want To Know: What would you add to our Weekend in San Diego Itinerary?
 Give us your top tips on the best things to do in San Diego in the comments below!